• Skip to primary navigation

 Vegan Asian Sesame Noodles

 Vegan Asian Sesame Noodles.
 Thick chewy noodles smothered in a sesame soy sauce with yu choy, carrots, green onions and garlic.
-A delicious meatless side for dinner or lunch.
-Very easy to make and comes together in less than 20 minutes!
+An easy 30-minute delicious side dish for dinner or lunch.

 Print Recipe Pin Recipe